 See the Arrival Times and Assembly Location topic to find out where to go and when.

 Driving a Vehicle in the March

 See the I'm Driving a Vehicle topic for essential info for anyone driving a vehicle in the march.

 Help us reduce the impact of single-use plastic water bottles by bringing a reusable bottle to the march as we have free water refilling stations across the event.

-You will find food trucks at Assembly and in Catani Gardens.
+You will find food trucks at Assembly at Ian Johnson Oval and in Catani Gardens.
 There are also fantastic bars and restaurants along Fitzroy Street.